VR Training for Construction

 Virtual Reality for Construction Training

-Construction is also seeing financial benefits from less travel costs for training, less time away from the workplace due to injury, as well as less OSHA compliance issues.
+Construction is also seeing financial benefits from less travel costs for skills and safety training, less time away from the workplace due to better hazard recognition and less injuries, as well as less OSHA compliance issues.
 Plus filling the skilled labor gap means more work gets done and that means higher revenue.

 PIXO VR makes it easy to get started with VR training.
 Explore our catalog of construction training.
 OR Learn how to bring VR into your training program to improve outcomes.

 We Help Construction Companies Solve Training Challenges With VR

 Staffing job sites with talent is getting harder.
 As standards and regulations increase, training gets more difficult, time-consuming, and expensive.
 After all that, there’s the problem of worker retention.
 With a smaller pool and high turnover come increased risks of mistakes, blown deadlines, on-site injuries, OSHA fines, and damaging litigation.

 Construction is grappling with a skilled labor shortage.
 Veteran employees are aging-out of their working years and a new generation — one that learns differently than those before — is not racing to join the ranks.

 Construction companies need a training solution that improves performance, cultivates safety, closes the experience gap and appeals to a younger workforce — all while reducing cost and risk.
 That’s where virtual reality (VR) can help.
 VR construction training provides an immersive simulation for construction safety and hard skills training that has been proven to be extremely effective and meets OSHA safety requirements for the construction industry.

 Get Virtual Reality Training for Construction, Available Now

 PIXO VR Training for Construction: Filling the Skilled Labor Gap